 This makes the daily and monthly minimum wage 76,960 KRW (assuming an 8-hour workday) and 1,539,200 KRW (21 workdays per month) respectively.
 That is $58 daily and $1160 monthly at the time of writing.

 While it is possible to live a frugal life on this wage, most ex-pats will be paid more.
 English teachers will usually earn 1,900,000KRW per month or more, and often some of their expenses will be covered (such as rent).

 Costs of Living in Seoul

 The graph above shows what you can expect to spend studying or working in Seoul every month.
-These costs assume that you are living in an average one-room apartment, have a standard (or under 24) unlimited phone plan and a cheaper internet option.
+These costs assume that you are living in an average one-room apartment, and have a standard (or under 24) unlimited phone plan and a cheaper internet option.

 The greatest cost that you will experience as a student in Seoul is university tuition.
 Korean university tuition fees are often moderately priced.
 Typically they cost $3000-$7000 per semester.

 According to Insider.com, the average cost for a South Korean student is $4578 for a year of college.
 This is more reasonable when you consider that South Korea has some of the best universities in the world.